 - Soil moisture, temperature, humidity

-- Spectral sensors flown by aircraft, drone, or satellite
+- Spectral sensors are flown by aircraft, drones, or satellite

 MicaSense and Drone-Based Multispectral Imagery

 Operating in more than 70 countries, MicaSense is the standard in drone-based multispectral imagery, offering a suite of sensors for agriculture uses including their RedEdge-MX camera.
 The company currently supports both academic and commercial research, government agencies, and the growing demographic of high-value crop farmers and managers.

 Explaining how the sensor works, Baustian said, “[the sensor] captures the reflectance of five spectral bands: blue, green, red, red edge, and near infrared.”
 He continued, “the raw images are black and white, showing brightness or darkness as it relates to the reflectance of the plants.”

 Plants reflect and absorb light, and it is visible throughout their growing cycle.
 During the growing season, plants absorb red light and reflect green light.
 In the fall, when the leaves change, this is due to a decrease in red absorbance and more reflectance.
 The MicaSense RedEdge MX highlights this reflectance in crops.
 A dark image indicates a healthy, green plant, while lighter areas may indicate the plant is stressed or even dying.

 “Using a plethora of data sets, with the different images, an agronomist gets an understanding of what’s happening in that canopy,” Baustian stated.

 In the vineyards, MicaSense imagery has helped identify failed shoots on grape vines and allow farmers to target specific areas rather than scout an entire field.
 Similarly, Baustian showed how sensors might be able to help cannabis cultivators identify the difference between male and female plants and reduce the labor costs of manual scouting.
 Although not yet perfected for plant sexing, UAVs and MicaSense imagery can help with,